When is the next HU CFAR RFP?

 Applicants must hold an appointment /position at any Harvard University School (e.g., Harvard Medical School, Harvard T.H.
 Chan School of Public Health, Faculty of Arts & Sciences) or one of its affiliated institutions, including (but not limited to) BIDMC, BWH, CHB, DFCI, Fenway Health, IDI, MGH, Ragon Institute of MGH, MIT and Harvard, and Lemuel Shattuck.

 If you are a current recipient of a T32 award, you may use HU CFAR pilot funding to support research project costs, but you cannot use CFAR funds to pay for training and stipends that are already paid for by the T32.

-Applications from senior investigators will not be considered for funding.
+Applications from senior investigators will not be considered for funding for the Developmental Award RFP.
 Senior investigators are defined as already having received NIH R01 funding as the principal investigator or funding at a similar level.
 This does not include R21, R34, or RO3 funding or subcontract funding through the R01 mechanism.